-Both Aviva and Equitable Life allow members to fully "cash in" AVC funds from age 55.
+Aviva allows members to fully "cash in" AVC funds from age 55.
 You do not need to transfer to another registered pension arrangement in order to exercise this option.
 25% of the AVC fund is paid tax-free and the remaining 75% will normally be subject to income tax.